Skip to main content

 Executive Summary

-- ✓Webflow works well for brochure sites under 20 pages where SEO is not the primary growth channel.
+• Webflow works well for brochure sites under 20 pages where SEO is not the primary growth channel.
 Beyond that, you hit platform limits.

-- ✓Webflow sites score 55 to 75 on Google PageSpeed Mobile.
+• Webflow sites score 55 to 75 on Google PageSpeed Mobile.
 Custom Next.js sites score 95 to 100.
 That 20 to 40 point gap costs you rankings and customers.

-- ✓The real Webflow cost is $1,500 to $5,000/year once you add CMS hosting, forms, integrations, and third-party tools.
+• The real Webflow cost is $1,500 to $5,000/year once you add CMS hosting, forms, integrations, and third-party tools.
 Custom sites cost $12 to $252/year to host.

-- ✓A custom website costs $5,000 to $20,000 to build but pays for itself within 6 to 12 months through lower hosting and better organic traffic.
+• A custom website starts at $1,500+ Starter, $3,500+ Growth, or $5,000 to $10,000+ Scale, and typically pays for itself within 6 to 12 months through lower hosting and better organic traffic.

-- ✓If your Webflow PageSpeed is below 70, your bill exceeds $100/month, or you need features Webflow cannot build, it is time to switch.
+• If your Webflow PageSpeed is below 70, your bill exceeds $100/month, or you need features Webflow cannot build, it is time to switch.

 A business owner emailed us last month with a question we hear every week: "We built our site on Webflow two years ago.
 It looked great.
 But our Google rankings have not moved in 6 months, and a competitor with a simpler site keeps outranking us.
 Should we rebuild?"
+If you are already at that decision, see the Webflow migration cost breakdown first.

 We ran their site through Google PageSpeed Insights.
 Mobile score: 62/100.
 Load time: 3.4 seconds.Their competitor's custom site scored 97/100 and loaded in 0.8 seconds.